Rob Liefeld: Art style

 Mike Carlin once said of Rob: "He has it.
 He just doesn't have it yet."
 And I couldn't agree more.
 Rob is one of the most energetic and charming people I've ever met—you can't help but like him—and at the time of [Liefeld's early work on Hawk and Dove] his work showed great potential.
 But success came far too quickly and easily to him, and he never felt the need to develop that potential.
 Which is really too bad, because if he did I'm certain he would have left a very different mark on the industry.
 Not that things worked out that badly for him ...

 Liefeld has stated that such criticism has not bothered him, in part because, at the height of his popularity, he had things outside of his work to focus on, such as the death of his father from cancer in 1999.
 By the 2010s, he was known to reference this perception of his work in a lighthearted manner: Following the April 2012 release of DC Comics' solicitations for that July, which included Liefeld's covers for The Savage Hawkman #11, Deathstroke #11, and Grifter #11—all of which showed characters' feet—Liefeld, who had been criticized for avoiding drawing characters' feet, commented, "The Hipsters don't know what to do when I draw feet.
 It confuses them."
-In Deadpool 2, the character Domino's luck-based powers are disparaged by Deadpool: "Luck?
+In the 2018 feature film Deadpool 2, the character Domino's luck-based powers are disparaged by Deadpool: "Luck?
 What coked-out, glass pipe-sucking freakshow comic book artist came up with that little chestnut?
 Probably a guy who can't draw feet!", a reference acknowledged by Liefeld, who has pointed out that many fan favorite artists used mounds of debris or shadows to avoid drawing feet.